SonarSource/sonarlint-core/buildSrc/README.md

 replacement.
 In the case of `sonarlint-java-client-osgi` this is used as the Bndtools are generating the *MANIFEST.MF* files and the OSGi content while the Maven Shade plug-in is used to pack the necessary dependencies or relocate others.

+To the console it logs all the dependencies it processing when shading / relocating in order to determine if shading / relocating is done on a normal or sources JAR archive.
+The log output is:
+> [maven-shade-ext-bnd-transformer : ManifestBndTransformer] Processing {Bundle-Name} / {Bundle-SymbolicName}

+per archive but both `Bundle-Name` and `Bundle-SymbolicName` can be null!
+It also logs once the Maven Shade plug-in comes to a close which *MANFIEST.MF* file will be used and moved into the JAR archive.